KPourgourides/UAVTrafficPy/README.md

 Where $k+1$ the total number of time steps *(or measurements)* of the vehicle in the recording.
 The frequency of the time steps *(how many of them in 1 second)* is equal to the refresh rate of the drone's camera.

-When we convert a drone-based traffic dataset in the format described above, we are ready to use `UAVTraffPy` to conduct our analysis and visualization tasks for an intersection of our choice.
-An example on how to do the above data transformations on the pNEUMA dataset exists at [this location](https://github.com/KPourgourides/UAVTraffPy/blob/main/tests/dataload_example.py) in the repository.
+When we convert a drone-based traffic dataset in the format described above, we are ready to use `UAVTrafficPy` to conduct our analysis and visualization tasks for an intersection of our choice.
+An example on how to do the above data transformations on the pNEUMA dataset exists at [this location](https://github.com/KPourgourides/UAVTrafficPy/blob/main/tests/dataload_example.py) in the repository.

 ### Setting up the analysis